Hyeong-jin/vscode-transparent-color-theme/README.md

 1. Launch Visual Studio Code
 2. Go to the Extensions view by clicking on the square icon on the left side toolbar or by pressing `Ctrl+Shift+X`
-3. Search for "Transparent Color Theme" and click on the "Install" button
+3. Search for "HJY Transparent Color Theme" and click on the "Install" button
 4. Once the theme is installed, click on the "Reload" button to activate it

 ### Blur effect